celery/celery/docs/userguide/configuration.rst

 .. warning::

     Be careful using ``broker_use_ssl=True``.
-It is possible that your default configuration will not validate the server cert at all.
+It's possible that your default configuration won't validate the server cert at all.
 Please read Python `ssl module security
     considerations <https://docs.python.org/3/library/ssl.html#ssl-security>`_.